Winston Dookeran: Education

-The young Winston Dookeran attended the prestigious Naparima College in San Fernando, Trinidad.

-He then went on to attend the University of Manitoba, Winnipeg, Manitoba, Canada, where he graduated with a Bachelor of Arts in Honours Economics in 1966.
+The young Winston Dookeran attended Naparima College in San Fernando, Trinidad.
+He then went on to attend the University of Manitoba, Winnipeg, Manitoba, Canada, where he graduated with a Bachelor of Arts (Honours) in economics in 1966.
 It was there that Dookeran made his first entry into politics and he served as the president of the University of Manitoba Students' Union.

 He subsequently attended the London School of Economics, where he obtained his master's degree in economics in 1969.

 Economist and politician

-Dookeran spent some fifteen years as a lecturer at the Department of Economics at the University of the West Indies.
+Dookeran spent some fifteen years as a lecturer in the Department of Economics at the University of the West Indies.
 In 1981 he contested the constituency of Chaguanas as a candidate of the United Labour Front (ULF).
-He was victorious at the polls and was therefore elected as a Member of Parliament, and served in the House of Representatives of Trinidad and Tobago.
+He was victorious at the polls and was therefore elected as a Member of Parliament and served in the House of Representatives of Trinidad and Tobago.

 in 1986, when the ULF merged with other parties to form the National Alliance for Reconstruction (NAR), Dookeran again contested the constituency of Chaguanas, and won.
 Under the leadership of Arthur Napoleon Raymond Robinson, the NAR had massive success at the polls, winning an unprecedented 33 of the 36 constituencies.
 Dookeran was made a Cabinet member as he was appointed Minister of Planning and Mobilization.

 Dookeran later became Deputy Political Leader of the NAR was a senior member of the government, and acted on several occasions as Prime Minister, most notably during the attempted coup of 1990 when Prime Minister A. N. R. Robinson was held hostage by the Jamaat al Muslimeen.

 Dookeran lost his seat in the 1991 elections.

 He later became Senior Economist at the United Nations Economic Commission for Latin America and the Caribbean (UNECLAC).
 He was also a member of the executive board of the Inter-American Development Bank (IADB) and the governor of the Caribbean Development Bank (CDB).

-In July 1997 he was appointed as Governor of the Central Bank of Trinidad and Tobago.
+In July 1997 he was appointed as governor of the Central Bank of Trinidad and Tobago.
 He held that post till 2002.
 Later that year he joined the United National Congress and won the St Augustine constituency.
 In October 2005 he succeeded Basdeo Panday as political leader of the United National Congress after being nominated by Panday unopposed.
 Dookeran would later form his own political party, the Congress of the People (COP), which in coalition with his former party would contest and win the May 2010 snap elections.

 Dookeran was appointed Minister of Finance in 2010 for the new People's Partnership coalition government and began a series of programs designed to jump-start the stagnant economy.
-His stewardship was confirmed by Standard and Poor's rating of Trinidad and Tobago as AA- with a stable outlook in December 2011.
+His stewardship was confirmed by Standard and Poor's rating of Trinidad and Tobago as AA− with a stable outlook in December 2011.
 In June 2012, Dookeran was appointed Minister of Foreign Affairs, a portfolio he held until June 2015.